-Professor Kosicki has recently completed a monograph entitled Catholics on the Barricades: Poland, France, and "Revolution," 1939-1956 (forthcoming with Yale University Press).
-He has edited Re-mapping Polish-German Historical Memory: Physical, Political, and Literary Spaces since World War II (2011, with Justyna Beinek); The Legacy of 1989: Continuity and Discontinuity in a Quarter-Century of Global Revolution (forthcoming, with Kyrill Kunakhovich); and Vatican II Behind the Iron Curtain (forthcoming) as well as a special issue of East European Politics and Societies (November 2015) devoted to memory of the Katyń Massacres.
+Professor Kosicki is the author of Catholics on the Barricades: Poland, France, and "Revolution," 1939-1956 (Yale University Press, 2017) and Personalizm po polsku: Francuskie korzenie polskiej inteligencji katolickiej (IPN, 2016).
+He has edited Christian Democracy across the Iron Curtain -- Europe Redefined (forthcoming with Palgrave Macmillan); Re-mapping Polish-German Historical Memory: Physical, Political, and Literary Spaces since World War II (2011, with Justyna Beinek); and Vatican II Behind the Iron Curtain (2016), as well as a special issue of East European Politics and Societies (November 2015) devoted to memory of the Katyń Massacres.

-Prof. Kosicki has a monograph forthcoming in Polish in 2016 with IPN and another under contract with Świat Książki.
-He has published over a dozen refereed articles and chapters in English, French, German, Polish, and Slovak, most notably in Contemporary European History, East European Politics and Societies, Modern Intellectual History, and Vingtième Siècle.
+Prof. Kosicki has also published over twenty refereed articles and chapters in English, French, German, Polish, and Slovak, most notably in Contemporary European History, East European Politics and Societies, Modern Intellectual History, and Vingtième Siècle.
 Revue d’histoire.
 He received the 2015 Aquila Polonica Prize for Best Article in Polish Studies for "Masters in their Own Home or Defenders of the Human Person?
 Wojciech Korfanty, Antisemitism, and the Illiberal Rights-Talk of Polish Christian Democracy."

 His next project, entitled The Limits of Catholicism, will explore the relationship between religion and liberal democracy through an intellectual biography of Tadeusz Mazowiecki, the Catholic philosopher who shepherded Poland from communism to free-market capitalism in 1989.